 Bass & Associates, P.C.

 Tucson, AZ 85712

 Should I contact or pay Bass & Associates?

 It’s best to avoid speaking to a collection agency on the phone.
 And making payments on the debt will reset the clock.
 As a result, it could harm your credit rather than improve it.
 However, sometimes it’s better just to pay the collection account, especially if it’s new, and you’re certain that it’s legit.

-The best way to deal with a debt collector is to work with a credit repair professional.
-They delete millions of negative items every year from companies like Bass and Associates for millions of clients nationwide.
+The most effective way to deal with a debt collector is to work with a credit repair professional.
+They help remove millions of negative items every year from companies like Bass and Associates on behalf of their clients.

 Will Bass and Associates sue me or garnish my wages?

 It’s possible, but if you work with a law firm like Lexington Law, you have nothing to worry about.
-They will help you dispute the collection account with the credit bureaus and possibly remove it from your credit report.
-It’s also quite possible that you may never hear from or have to deal with Bass and Associates again.
+They aid you in disputing the collection account with the credit bureaus, with the possibility of having it removed from your credit history.
+It’s also possible that you never hear from or have to deal with Bass and Associates again.